rahulyhg/http_database/readme.md

 ----------------------

 CodeIgniter has a config file that lets you store your database connection values (username, password, database name, etc.).
-The config file is located at application/config/database.php.
+The config file is located at application/config/database.php (If you see database.template.php, rename database.template.php with database.php).
 You can also set database connection values for specific environments by placing database.php in the respective environment config folder.

 The config settings are stored in a multi-dimensional array with this prototype: